How to Spot Scams and Fraud in Airport Parking Services

 The Fake Facility Scam

 This is how it works: A website is created by scammers that advertises airport parking.
-The rates are super low.
+The rates are unrealistically low compared to standard airport parking deals, which is a major warning sign when booking online.
 Your payment is collected, and a confirmation is sent to you.
 When you arrive at the facility, the address is an empty parking lot or nothing at all.

 Here are some red flags to spot this: